-- 1.1 Form of Underwriting Agreement. - 3.1 Amended and Restated Articles of Incorporation of the Company dated November 25, 2011.
-(1) - 3.2 Certificate of Amendment to Articles of Incorporation dated February 15, 2013.
-(2) - 3.3 Certificate of Amendment to Amended and Restated Articles of Incorporation dated July 18, 2013 (3) - Certificate of Amendment to Articles of Incorporation dated October 25, 2017.
-(4) 3.4 - 3.5 Amended and Restated Bylaws of the Company dated November 25, 2011.
-(5) - Certificate of Designation of Preferences, Rights and Limitations of Series B Convertible Preferred Stock.
-(6) 4.1 - 4.2 Certificate of Designation of Rights, Powers, Preferences, Privileges and Restrictions of 0% Series E Convertible Preferred Stock.
-(7) - Certificate of Correction to Certificate of Designation of Rights, Powers, Preferences, Privileges and Restrictions of 0% Series E Convertible Preferred Stock.
-(8) 4.3 - Form of proposed Certificate of Designation of Preferences, Rights and Limitations of 0% Series E-1 Convertible Preferred Stock.
-(9) 4.4 - 4.5 Form of Certificate of Designation. - Form of Preferred Stock Certificate.
-4.6 - 4.7 Form of Warrant Agreement. - Form of Warrant Certificate.
-4.8 - 4.9 Form of Stock Purchase Agreement. - Form of Unit Agreement.
-4.10 - 5.1 Opinion of Jolie Kahn, Esq. - 23.1 Consent of RBSM, LLP - 23.2 Consent of Jolie Kahn, Esq. (contained in Exhibit 5.1)

-To be filed by amendment or by a Current Report on Form 8-K and incorporated by reference herein.

-- Previously filed as Exhibit 3.1 to Current Report on Form 8-K filed December 9, 2011 and incorporated herein by reference. - Previously filed as Exhibit 3.1 to Current Report on Form 8-K filed February 20, 2013 and incorporated herein by reference.
-Previously filed as Exhibit 3.1 to Current Report on Form 8-K filed July 19, 2013 and incorporated herein by reference.
-(2) - (3) - (3) Previously filed as Exhibit 3.1 to Current Report on Form 8-K filed July 19, 2013 and incorporated herein by reference.
-(4) Previously filed as Exhibit 3.4 to Registration Statement on Form 8-K filed January 24, 2018 and incorporated herein by reference.
-(5) Previously filed as Exhibit 3.2 to Current Report on Form 8-K filed May 7, 2014 and incorporated herein by reference.
-(6) Previously filed as Exhibit 3.2 to Current Report on Form 8-K filed May 7, 2014 and incorporated herein by reference.
+Number Description of Document 1.1 Form of Underwriting Agreement.
+3.1 Amended and Restated Articles of Incorporation of the Company dated November 25, 2011.
+(1) 3.2 Certificate of Amendment to Articles of Incorporation dated February 15, 2013.
+(2) 3.3 Certificate of Amendment to Amended and Restated Articles of Incorporation dated July 18, 2013 (3) 3.4 Certificate of Amendment to Articles of Incorporation dated October 25, 2017.
+(4) 3.5 Amended and Restated Bylaws of the Company dated November 25, 2011.
+(5) 4.1 Certificate of Designation of Preferences, Rights and Limitations of Series B Convertible Preferred Stock.
+(6) 4.2 4.3 Certificate of Designation of Rights, Powers, Preferences, Privileges and Restrictions of 0% Series E Convertible Preferred Stock.
+(7) 4.3 4.4 Certificate of Correction to Certificate of Designation of Rights, Powers, Preferences, Privileges and Restrictions of 0% Series E Convertible Preferred Stock.
+(8) Form of proposed Certificate of Designation of Preferences, Rights and Limitations of 0% Series E-1 Convertible Preferred Stock.
+(9) 4.4 Form of Certificate of Designation.
+4.6 Form of Preferred Stock Certificate.
+4.7 Form of Warrant Agreement.
+4.8 Form of Warrant Certificate.
+4.9 Form of Stock Purchase Agreement.
+4.10 Form of Unit Agreement.
+5.1 Opinion of Jolie Kahn, Esq.
+23.1 Consent of RBSM.
+LLP 23.2 Consent of Jolie Kahn, Esq. (contained in Exhibit 5.1) 20.2 Constitution of the consti To be filed d by amendment or by a Current Report on Form 8-K and incorporated by reference herein.
+(1) Previou usly filed as Exhibit 3.1 to Current Report on Form 8-K filed December 9, 2011 and incorporated herein by reference.
+(2) Previously filed as Exhibit 3.1 to Current Report on Form 8-K filed February 20, 2013 and incorporated herein by reference.
+(4) Previously filed as Exhibit 3.4 to Registration Statement on Form S-4 filed January 24, 2018 and incorporated herein by reference.
+(5) Previously filed as Exhibit 3.2 to Current Report on Form 8-K filed December 9, 2011 and incorporated herein by reference (6) Previously filed as Exhibit 3.2 to Current Report on Form 8-K filed May 7, 2014 and incorporated herein by reference.
 (7) Previously filed as Exhibit 4.1 to Current Report on Form 8-K filed December 1, 2017 and incorporated herein by reference.
-(8) Previously filed as Exhibit 4.1 to Current Report on Form 8-K filed December 22, 2017 and incorporated herein by reference.
-(9) Previously filed as Exhibit 4.4 to Registration Statement on Form 8-4 filed January 24, 2018 and incorporated herein by reference.
+(8) Previously filed as Exhibit 4.1 to Current Report on Form 8-K filed December 22, 2017 and incorporated herein by reference. sly filed as Exhibit 4.4 to Registration Statement on Form S-4 filed January 24, 2018 and incorporated herein by reference.